lukehanson2429/hop-heaven/README.md

 * Search bar functionality within header to search by name/description.
 * Navigation dropdown bar to select beers by style/view all in Header.
 * Navigation dropdown bar to sort beers by country, abv, price & style all in Header.
-* JS Slide Animation for dropdown menus.
+* JS Fade animation for dropdown menus on hover.
 * My account link in header to view profile, login, logout, signup.
 Superuser can access beer management.
 * Cart link in header to view current shopping cart/checkout.
 * Footer Social links.